 There are a few things that can make a great interview come to a screeching halt.

 In particular, the dreaded question, “What’s your expected salary range?” has made many of us squirm and stammer, and can cause even the most confident interviewee to break into cold sweat.
-Follow these 5 tips to improve your salary negotiation skills and land the job that you deserve.

-Tip 1: Information is power
+1. Information is power

-No one buys a big ticket item like a car without some research.
-The same approach should be taken when it comes to determining your own pay scale, especially if getting a raise at your next job would allow you to afford that dream car.
 Equip yourself with knowledge about how your industry pays in your country with resources, such as the Robert Half Salary Guide to remain unfazed and confident when the expected salary question is lobbed at you.

 In fact, you can be sure that whoever is interviewing you has this knowledge at his or her fingertips.
 Subtly hinting to your interviewer that you are up to date with the salary situation of your industry peers can lessen the chances of you getting short-changed.